amm009uk/sonoff_LightSwitch/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Setup device
-1. Flash SPIFFs to upload the configuration file - sonoff_LightSwitch/data/*.json files.
+1. Flash SPIFFs to upload the configuration files - sonoff_LightSwitch/data/*.json.
 You may modify the contents prior to upload but not necessary

 2. Flash firmware